Factory Acceptance Testing – What Is FAT, and How Does It Work?

 Is a Factory Acceptance Test Different from a Site Acceptance Test?

-A Factory Acceptance Test is a test that runs on the equipment or components before it is delivered to its intended destination.
+A Factory Acceptance Test is a test that runs on the equipment or components before they are delivered to their intended destination.
 While FATs can use simulations to demonstrate how the equipment will function in its future operating environment, it may be difficult to mimic the actual operating conditions.

 Factory Acceptance Test Protocol